faryon93/bowler/README.md

 ## Assets
 Bowler uses go-bindata to build your assets.
 See [https://github.com/jteeuwen/go-bindata] for further information.

-**IMPORTANT: Bowler creates a file called assets__.go in your project root, so make shure your project does not include such file.**
+**IMPORTANT: Bowler creates a file called assets__.go in your project root, so make sure your project does not include such file.**

 ## Usage